-Activity Explanation Main Pillars Plantar un árbol 1 2 3 4 5 6 7.
-"Decomposition" activity: Students had to break down many problems (e.g. Plant a tree) identifying all the steps necessary to solve it.
+Activity Explanation Main Pillars Plantar un árbol 1 2 3 4 4 6 6 "Decomposition" activity: Students had to break down many problems (e.g. Plant a tree) identifying all the steps necessary to solve it.
 Other examples were: Wash Hands, Prepare breakfast, Take an elevator, Tie a shoe, etc. Decomposition Algorithms "Monica's Map" activity: A map with many characters is shown to the students and they have to find the shortest route between them using only up, down, left and right arrows $(\rightarrow, \leftarrow, \uparrow, \text{ and } \downarrow)$.
-On a second moment, they should use multipliers (i.e. $\rightarrow \rightarrow \rightarrow \rightarrow = 5x \rightarrow$) to write down the solutions.
-Pattern Recognition Algorithms LOS ELEFANTES Market Market "Elephants" activity: uses a popular students song as exempli- fication of how a song can turn to an algorithm.
-In this particu- lar song, the repetition, variables, and conditionals are worked through the increase of the amount of the elephants.
-Every verse had an increase of the variable until it reached a number equal or bigger than 10.Abstraction Pattern Recognition Algorithms "Elephants" activity: uses a popular students song as exempli- fication of how a song can turn to an algorithm.
-In this particu- lar song, the repetition, variables, and conditionals are worked through the increase of the amount of the elephants.
+On a second moment, they should use multipliers (i.e. $\rightarrow \rightarrow \rightarrow \rightarrow \rightarrow = 5x \rightarrow$) to write down the solutions.
+Pattern Recognition Algorithms LOS ELEFANTES The additional of the additional "Elephants" activity: uses a popular students song as exemplification of how a song can turn to an algorithm.
+In this particular song, the repetition, variables, and conditionals are worked through the increase of the amount of the elephants.
 Every verse had an increase of the variable until it reached a number equal or bigger than 10.
 Abstraction Pattern Recognition Algorithms "Tetris" activity: some drawings of Tetris pieces are presented to one of the students who gives instructions to its partner.
 The student who got the upper part of the paper had to hide the images from the partner so it would be possible only to hear the instructions without looking to the answers.
 The instructions are limited to "start", "up", "down", "left", "right", and "stop".
 No other words can be used to describe how the figure is drawn.
-Pattern Recognition Algorithms Δ "Repetition Drawing" activity: allows the students to understand the use of repetitions on Tetris-like figures.
+Pattern Recognition Algorithms " Repetition Drawing " activity: allows the students to under- stand the use of repetitions on Tetris-like figures.
 In this case, the students need to use instructions based on the perspective of the direction of the arrow and try to use the most amount of multipliers in their command.
-Differently from the "Tetris" activity, the students do it individually and only the use of turn left, turn right and forward are available (\uparrow, \lnot) , and (\uparrow) .
+Differently from the "Tetris" activity, the students do it individually and only the use of turn left, turn right and forward are available (\uparrow , \lnot), and \checkmark).
 The pillars of abstraction, pattern recognition and algorithm are mainly developed.
 Decomposition Abstraction Pattern Recognition Algorithms "Monica's Automata": The last activity is a simpler remake of the Code Master board game developed by the ThinkFun company.
 In this activity the student is supposed to find a route between two nodes using the allowed colors for each path.
 All the colors had to be used, leaving no blank spaces.
 The number located on the left side is the start point and on the right side the finish point.
 Decomposition Abstraction Algorithms in their natural classrooms for the assignment of the experimental and control conditions.
 In other words, the individuals were not randomly assigned to the conditions, so that a quasi-experiment was performed.